atmos/hubot-deploy/docs/config-file.md

 ## Supported Heaven Services

-The [heaven](https://github.com/atmos/heaven) exists if you need to write your own custom stuff or don't want to share your keys with GitHub.
+There is also [heaven](https://github.com/atmos/heaven) which exists if you need to write your own custom stuff or don't want to share your keys with GitHub.
 This requires you to stand up your own service, but deploys to heroku relatively easily.
-The best docs are probably the readme.